Pixel-perfect image annotation for product recognition: A case study

 Guidelines adapted to annotator needs

 The client knew what results they needed to train the algorithm they built — they had drafted precise guidelines based on the requirements of the algorithm.
 But many of the guidelines needed refinement so annotators could use them effectively.
-Sigma’s team could bring in their decades of experience working with annotation teams to help the client adapt their guidelines so that they clearly described the reasoning processes used to label objects.
+Sigma’s team could bring in their decades of experience working with annotation teams to help the client adapt their guidelines so that they clearly describe the reasoning processes used to label objects.
 They also replaced specific technical language with terms that annotators typically use, so that the annotators could easily implement the guidelines without confusion or delays.

 Increasing speed through workflow automations

-From many years of experience on labeling projects with fast turnaround times and extremely large scale, the project managers knew that work would be much simpler for their annotators if they could work in a customized tool that reduced task complexity and integrated all processes into one streamlined interface.
+From many years of experience in image annotation projects with fast turnaround times and extremely large scale, the project managers knew that work would be much simpler for their annotators if they could work in a customized tool that reduced task complexity and integrated all processes into one streamlined interface.
 The engineering team customized an open source tool to be able to reference the guidelines and training materials while they annotated.
 They added purpose-built keyboard shortcuts and the exact labels annotators would need so that they could move faster.

 The engineering team also designed the interface so client inputs would be part of one seamless workflow.
 First, the clients could access the tool to directly upload packets of image data.
 Even more time savings came from integrating the review and feedback process into the tool — the client would receive a notification when results were delivered, and could then view the labeled data and leave feedback for annotators directly.